easeml/modelpicker/README.md

                           The posterior belief on the models being best.
 ```
 ## Example
-A jupyter notebook `example.ipynb` is available in the main repository to illustrate the model selection process.
+A jupyter notebook `example.ipynb` is available in the main repository to illustrate how to use the code with the arguments.

 ## Citations